cvallejosh1/minesweeper/README.md

 http://ec2-18-217-182-106.us-east-2.compute.amazonaws.com/minesweeper/api/swagger-ui.html

 In the cloud version the API is built in a docker container and then deployed into AWS using AWS ECR and AWS ECS.

-The database is MySQL using AWS RDS and using AWS Secrets Manager for the DB credentials.
-The profile aws is the one related to AWS configuration.
+The database is MySQL using AWS RDS (t2.micro) and using AWS Secrets Manager for the DB credentials.

+The aws profile is the one related to AWS configuration.

 ** The project does not consider security and authentication but it can be implemented using a third provider like AWS Cognito.